These Are The Differences Between Solana and Ethereum

 Key Takeaways:

-• Compared to Solana, the Ethereum blockchain is a more secure network due to its level of decentralisation.
+- Compared to Solana, the Ethereum blockchain is a more secure network due to its level of decentralization.

-The battle between layer-1 blockchains has never been more fierce.
-Ethereum has enjoyed a first-mover advantage since it launched in 2015, however, its inability to scale has allowed other layer-1 blockchains, such as Solana, to capture market share throughout 2021.
+The battle between layer-1 blockchains has never been fiercer.
+Ethereum has enjoyed a first-mover advantage since its launch in 2015; however, its inability to scale has allowed other layer-1 blockchains, such as Solana, to capture market share throughout 2021.

 While Ethereum was the network that facilitated the DeFi summer of 2020, Solana witnessed a meteoric rise in adoption during 2021 as decentralized application (dApp) developers transitioned to blockchains that offered improved functionality.
-With increasing adoption, there are now many that believe Solana provides answers that the long-awaited Ethereum 2.0 upgrade has not yet provided.
+With increasing adoption, many now believe Solana provides answers that the long-awaited Ethereum 2.0 upgrade has not yet provided.

 With clear differences and outlooks for the future, it is sensible to consider which of these leading layer-1 projects is capable of commanding a dominant position within the cryptocurrency industry.
 To help answer that question, we will evaluate the underlying technology that sets these blockchains apart, what features both blockchains offer, and see if there are any differences between the dApp ecosystems being developed on each.